viditjain5598/Assembly-x86/README.md

 # Assembly-x86
 A few codes illustrating the basics concepts of the x86 architecture Assembly programming.
-The syntax is compliant with nasm specifications.
+The syntax is compliant with nasm specifications and Kip Irving's book.